esa-tu-darmstadt/SCOoOTER/docs/developer_guide/code_overview.md

 first if multiple operations finish simultaneously.

-The CSR unit has a similar prganization to the simple FUs but adds an additional non-blocking input method to stall its execution since we do not want to replicate the CSR register file as we did with the architectural register file to store speculative results.
+The CSR unit has a similar organization to the simple FUs but adds an additional non-blocking input method to stall its execution since we do not want to replicate the CSR register file as we did with the architectural register file to store speculative results.
 Hence, the CSR unit is provided with the ROB tail pointer to check whether an instruction is guaranteed to execute.
-We decided against multiple CSR files as the CSRs control many system functions that we do not want to change speculatively, CSR instructions are relatively in- frequent, and the CSR file can grow large depending on the supported features.
+We decided against multiple CSR files as the CSRs control many system functions that we do not want to change speculatively, CSR instructions are relatively infrequent, and the CSR file can grow large depending on the supported features.
 Consequently.
 Additionally, the CSR unit adds a client interface to request CSR register reads.
 The CSR unit requires instructions to stay in order such that the write in the ROB is guaranteed to be cleared and no deadlock is possible.
 Consequently, the CSR unit